-With respect to the professional profile of the directors who compose the Committee, they are particularly well qualified for their position and have extensive professional experience, having held positions of the highest responsibility outside the Company, in functions related to those entrusted to the Committee.
-Their professional profiles are noteworthy for their knowledge and experience in accounting or auditing, or both, which has been taken into account for their appointment, in accordance with Article 529 quaterdecies of the LSC and Recommendation 39 of the CBGSC.
-Furthermore, Article 15.2 of the Board of Directors Regulations goes even further entering, in addition to knowledge and experience in accounting and auditing, knowledge and experience of risk management as criterion in assessing for positions on the Audit Committee, especially the position of chairman.
+OFFICIAL ANNEXE With respect to the professional profile of the directors who compose the Committee, they are particularly well qualified for their position and have extensive professional experience, having held positions of the highest responsibility outside the Company, in functions related to those entrusted to the Committee.
+Their professional profiles are noteworthy for their knowledge and experience in accounting or auditing, or both, which has been considered for their appointment, in accordance with Article 529 quaterdecies of the LSC and Recommendation 39 of the CBGSC.
+Furthermore.
+Article 15.2 of the Board of Directors Regulations goes even further by providing that, in addition to knowledge and experience in accounting and auditing, knowledge and experience of risk management is a criterion for appointment of its members, especially the chairman.

-The Committee's chairman is chosen by its members from among the independent directors on the committee and may be re-elected one year after the cease of its position.
-The secretary of the Committee is the Board of Directors' secretary.
+The Chairman of the Committee is chosen by its members from amongst its independent directors, and its Secretary is the Board of Directors' Secretary.

-Over the course of 2017, at the request of the Committee itself, the Audit Committee meetings were regularly attended by the Director of Internal Audit and Risk Control and the Corporate Director of Economics and Finance, solely to report on matters within their remit.
+Over the course of 2018, at the request of the Committee itself, the Audit Committee meetings were attended by the Director of Internal Audit and Risk Control and the Corporate Director of Economics and Finance, solely to report on matters within their remit.
+In 2018 and 2019, pursuant to key recommendations on corporate governance, the individual and consolidated annual accounts that are submitted to the Audit Committee for its approval by the Board of Directors were previously certified by the managing director, the Corporate Economic-Financial Director and.

-3.3.1.2 Responsibilities and Activity

-Amongst other duties, the functions of the Audit Committee include those of providing support to the Board of Directors in its supervision of the financial reporting process, of the risk management and internal control systems, overseeing the relations with the external auditors, compliance with the law and with internal regulations and the rules governing relations with the Company's shareholders, and any other responsibilities expressly assigned to it by the Board of Directors.
+3.3.1.2 Responsibilities and Activity Amongst other duties, the functions of the Audit Committee include those of providing support to the Board of Directors in its supervision of the financial reporting process, of the risk management and internal control systems, of the independence of the External Auditor, compliance with the law and with internal regulations and the rules governing relations with the Company's shareholders, and any other responsibilities expressly assigned to it by the Board of Directors.